jhofman/msd2015/_drafts/2015-03-13-final-project.md

 visualization are useful to gain a basic understanding of the data.
-It is often necessary to clean or filter the data to deal with problematic observations---e.g., missing data, extreme outliers, etc. Next, specify the modeling task ---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
-In most cases this should include a loss function that quantatively balances model fit and model complexity, along with an algorithm for optimizing this loss function.
-Clearly define measures which quantify performance---e.g. accuracy, confusion matrix, ROC, etc.---and evaluate these measures on both training and test data to assess fit and generalization.
-Be sure to address the issue of complexity control, as discussed in class.
+It is often necessary to clean or filter the data to deal with problematic observations---e.g., missing data, extreme outliers, etc. State explicitly what design choices and assumptions you are making in this cleaning.
+Next, specify the modeling task ---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
+State explicitly why this learning task is a natural way to frame the goal.
+In most cases this should include a loss function that quantitatively balances model fit and model complexity, along with an algorithm for optimizing this loss function.
+Clearly define success metrics which quantify performance---e.g. accuracy, confusion matrix, ROC, etc.---and evaluate these metrics on both training and test data to assess fit and generalization.
+Be sure to address the issue of complexity control (aka "model selection), as discussed extensively in class.

-As with past homeworks, your project should include both executable, well-commented code and a full report (as PostScript or PDF) that enables the reader to understand (read: reproduce) your results.
+As with past homeworks, your project should include both executable, well-commented code and a full report (as markdown or PDF) that enables the reader to interpret and reproduce your results.
 There should be one main executable file, clearly indicated, that produces results, including figures.
 Your code should depend only on standard libraries and not assume the presence of special packages.
 If you